 - Avoid CAPEX and fixed asset depreciation, only paying a monthly fee for voice services

-Why is Serviced Cloud a preferred technology service provider to the service sector?
+Why is HTL Support a preferred technology service provider to the service sector?

 It is our confirmed belief the cloud offers outstanding opportunities for service sector firms to leverage technology so it returns more value to their businesses.
 Hosted telephony solutions have transformed the equation of provisioning voice services for business, offering superior performance and richer features for much lower costs to provide exceptional value.